For more information or questions, please contact Mr. Joseph Dwyer at firstname.lastname@example.org

 -AP US History (HIST 1301-PNT American History I) 3 Credits Mrs. Michalek

--AP Physics I (PHYS 1701-PNT General Physics I)* 3 Credits Mr. Oulhiad
+-AP Physics I (PHYS 1701-PNT General Physics I)* 3 Credits Mr. Enrico

--AP Physics I (PHYS 1811-PNT General Physics I LAB)* 1 Credit Mr. Oulhiad
+-AP Physics I (PHYS 1811-PNT General Physics I LAB)* 1 Credit Mr. Enrico

--AP Government and Politics (POLS 1211-PNU United States Politics) 3 Credits Mr. Di Gregorio and Mr. Abbio
+-AP Government And Politics (POLS 1211-PNU United States Politics) 3 Credits Mr. Abbio

 -Spanish IV Honors (SPAN 2001-PNU Intermediate Spanish I)* 3 Credits Mrs. Garcia

--Italian IV Honors (ITAL 2001-PNU Intermediate Italian I)* 3 Credits Mr. Sollazzo
+-Italian IV Honors (ITAL 2001-PNU Intermediate Italian I)* 3 Credits Mr. Laperuta

--Latin IV Honors (LATN 2101-PNT Intermediate Latin I)* 3 Credits Mrs. Lodato
+-Latin IV Honors (LATN 2101-PNT Intermediate Latin I)* 3 Credits Ms. Guerriero

 The following list contains Colleges and Universities who in the past have accepted the transfer of Project Acceleration credits for incoming freshman.
 The attached list is based on prior student transfers, as well as the policies posted on these college websites.